mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > Reality TV is acting: acting like you don’t know a glass of wine is about to be thrown in your face.

 They like reality TV so much they turned over their government to reality TV personalities.
+Bill Maher sees TV news with their nonstop coverage of Trump as partly responsible for this.
+It's one of the two biggest sins committed by TV news in Trump times, the other one being their coverage of COVID.

+> The more they can get you to stay inside and watch their panic porn, the higher the ratings.